janosgyerik/homepage/_posts/2008-04-01-rsync-copy-with-progress-monitor.markdown

 tags: []
 comments: []
 ---
-I always wanted to see the progress of a <code>cp</code> command.
+I always wanted to see the progress of a `cp` command.
 For example it can be quite frustrating when you copy huge files like VMware machines and the screen doesn't show anything for long minutes or hours.
-I really should get my ass up and learn how to use <code>rsync</code>, but for the time being simply copying files with progress monitor is good enough.
+I really should get my ass up and learn how to use `rsync`, but for the time being simply copying files with progress monitor is good enough.

 These are two equivalent ways of recursively copying a directory.